How to transfer files between computers

-- Start a connection from your computer to the remote computer you want to access and click on the !M icon to bring up the menu.
+- Start a connection from your computer or device to the remote computer you want to access and click on the !M icon to bring up the menu.
 This is called the Monitor.

 Fig. 1 - Click on the !M icon on the remote desktop to bring up the menu

 - Click on 'Download a file from the server' to transfer a file from the machine to which you are connected to your PC or Mac (Fig. 2).

 Fig. 2 - Select 'Download a file from the server' to transfer to your local PC or Mac

 - The explorer will pop up to allow you to navigate the folders to select the file you want to transfer (Fig. 3).

 Fig. 3 - Select a file from the remote file manager to transfer to your local PC or Mac

 - Next a second dialog will pop up to let you choose the destination folder on your PC or Mac where you want to save the file which you are about to transfer (Fig. 4).

 Fig. 4 - Choose where to save the file on your local PC or Mac

 - You're done!
 You will now be able to access the newly transferred file on your local computer by selecting 'Show the transfer status' from the Monitor (Fig. 5).

 Fig. 5 - Select 'Show the transfer status' of the local desktop monitor to view all transfers